Jan-Eisenhauer/autonomous-mobile-robot/README.md

     6. Store the grid position as an obstacle in a set.
 3. Check the goals if any is in range.
 If a goal is in range, set the collected state to true and print a message including the total collected reward.
-4. Select the best goal.
+4. Select the best goal by using the nearest neighbor algorithm which considers the path distance and the reward.
     1. Store the best goal and its distance reward in a variable.
     2. Loop through every uncollected, reachable goal.
     3. Check if the current goal is a candidate to beat the best goal.